dustinpfister/blog_posts/_posts/js-event-listeners.md

 ## 5 - Conclusion

 There is way more to write about when it comes to event listeners in javaScript, there are a wide range of different types that have to do with all kinds of events.
 Events such as touch events, mouse events and there are even ways to write my own events and define what it is that triggers such custom events.
+There is also how to go about simulating such events also, for example each html element has a click method that when called will trigger any on click events that my be attached to that element.